 By Bonnie Schirato

-Bonnie Schirato is Vice President of Human Resources & Administration at Physicians Interactive in Libertyville, Illinois, one of Chicago’s 101 Best and Brightest Companies to Work For.
+Bonnie Schirato is vice president, Human Resources & Administration at Physicians Interactive, a division of Skyscape.com Inc. Physicians Interactive was named one of Chicago’s 101 Best and Brightest Companies to Work For in 2011.
 She can be reached at [email protected].